lkell/BarnesHut/README.md

 Future updates to this project will include:
 - An Exporter class that can be used to export the trajectories of all particles during a simulation into a file.
 - Updates to the Animator class so that it can create an animation using a Barnes Hut trajectories export file.
 - A vectorless implementation of the Barnes Hut simulation.
-Using the custom Vector2D class aids in redability, but constantly creating new objects instead of using primitive types decreases the performance of the simulator.
+Using the custom Vector2D class aids in redability, but constantly creating new objects instead of just using primitive types decreases the performance of the simulator.
 - Additional integration methods.

 ## About the Simulation